 mulligan.
 A second attempt or replay at a shot when the player does not like the result of the first shot.
-This is not allowed in the "Rules of Golf" but usually is tolerated on the first hole in casual play. net.
-A player's score after the player's handicap has been applied.
-If the golfer shoots a gross 82 and has an 8 handicap, his net score is 74.
+This is not allowed in the "Rules of Golf" but usually is tolerated on the first hole in casual play.

-out-of-bounds.
+out of bounds.
 An area that is not part of the golf course and where play is not permitted.
 It usually is marked by white stakes, lines on the ground, sides of roads, or property fences.
 If a player hits a ball out-of-bounds, a stroke penalty results and the ball must be played from where the player originally hit it.